 The Hard Reality of Pedestrian Accidents

 It may not comfort you to know that you have a lot of company as a pedestrian accident victim (or surviving family member) in New York.
-However, you can take solace in our nearly 5 decades of experience when it comes to advocating for injured pedestrians.
+However, you can take solace in 5 decades of experience when it comes to advocating for injured pedestrians.
 RGLZ Personal Injury Law is ready to represent your interests in a personal injury claim or lawsuit.

 Let Us Make Justice Work for You

-If you were seriously injured while out and about on foot in New York City or elsewhere, you likely face a long, uphill battle of recovery.
+If you were seriously injured while out and about on foot in New York City or elsewhere, you’ll likely face a long, uphill battle of recovery.
 If you lost a family member in a fatal pedestrian accident, you may be plagued with questions of “Why?” as well as grappling with expenses and practical losses that go along with the emotional pain of losing a husband, wife, mother, father, son or daughter in an accidental death.

-Attorneys at RGLZ have decades of experience, and a track record of numerous favorable outcomes for bicycle and pedestrian accident victims in New York.
+Attorneys at RGLZ have decades of experience, and a track record of numerous favorable outcomes for pedestrian accident victims in New York.
 We are prepared to fight to ensure that you receive all available compensation, at maximum levels.
 This compensation can help you cope with the expenses and losses associated with a serious injury such as a shoulder or knee injury, a broken leg, a brain injury or a spinal cord injury.

 All personal injury cases are handled on a contingency fee basis, so you pay no fees to us unless we recover compensation for you.
 To schedule a free consultation with a Suffolk County personal injury lawyer at RGLZ, call 866-639-5567 or contact us by e-mail.
 We’ll make justice work for you.